easy-updates-manager/easy-updates-manager/readme.txt

 == Changelog ==
 = 5.0.0 =
-In version 5.0.0 we focused completely re-wrote the plugin to offer a faster and more secure experiance.
-You will also notice that we added lots more settings to cover all angles of updates.
+In version 5.0.0 we completely re-wrote the plugin to offer a faster and more secure experiance.
+You will also notice that we added lots more settings to cover almost every aspect of updates.
 * Complete re-write of Disable Updates Manager.
 * New name: Easy Updates Manager
 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

+== Upgrade Notice ==

+= 5.0.0 =
+Major plugin rewrite and update.
+Updating will port over your old options.
+We recommend you perform a backup of your site before updating.
+Now you can configure just about any aspect of WordPress updates.